 In addition to its recognized antioxidant and anti-inflammatory benefits, Zingiber Officinalis has demonstrated protective effects for cartilage, as well as modest reductions in joint pain and its adverse effects on daily life (5).

-In practice: Extracts of ginger standardised in gingerols are most effective at providing benefits.
+In practice: Extracts of ginger standardized in gingerols are most effective at providing benefits.

 We all know the value of cinnamon for adding flavor to apple-based desserts, but we often forget about its powerful anti-inflammatory properties which help reduce swelling in joints and relieve the accompanying pain (6).